pluralsight/guides/draft/html-css/semantic-html/article.md

 # Conclusion

 This tutorial has covered some basics of the semantic HTML.
+We created a semantic HTML layout and used some microdata to add more information to the content of the web page.

+The semantic HTML tags helps a lot blind and visually impaired persons and search engines to better understand the content of a web page, so they improve its accessibility.

+There is no reason for not using the semantic HTML tags, since there is a way to use them correctly in all important browsers.
+The more your web site is accessible, the more visitors it will have, so using them is highly recommended.

+Thank you very much for reading this tutorial.